Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: Equation of motion

 Rewriting this equation taking into account the connection between the Riesz fractional derivative and its Fourier transform \cite{Samko}

 we obtain

 where the coefficients $\gamma$, $P_{r}$ and $Q$ are given by\\ $\gamma=\gamma_{r}+\mathrm{i}\gamma_{i}$, $P_{r}=c_{1}a_{\alpha}/2$ and $Q=Q_{r}+\mathrm{i}Q_{i}$.

-The coefficients $\gamma_{r}$ and $\gamma_{i}$ are the real and imaginary parts of the dissipation coefficient, for the nonlinearity coefficient the same terminology is used.
+The coefficients $\gamma_{r}$ and $\gamma_{i}$ are the real and imaginary parts of the dissipation coefficient.
+For the nonlinearity coefficient the same terminology is used.
 The coefficients $Q_{r}$, $Q_{i}$, $\gamma_{r}$ and $\gamma_{i}$ are given by

-Equation (\ref{11}) which is a new general theoretical framework derived in our neural network is the well known complex fractional Ginzburg-Landau equation.
-In this work, we confirm once more the fact that using the Fourier transforms and infrared limit, the long-range term interaction leads under special conditions to the fractional dynamics \cite{Tarasov,Laskin,Samko}.
-The fractional Ginzburg-Landau equation has been initially proposed by Weitzner and Zaslavsky \cite{Weitzner} to describe the dynamical processes in a medium with fractal dispersion.
-In \cite{Tarasov2} the fractional Ginzburg-Landau equation is derived from the variational Euler Lagrange equation for fractal media.
-In the present work, the motion of modulated waves are proven to be described by the complex fractional Ginzburg-Landau equation (CFGL) equation.
-Thus, the infrared limit of an infinite network of neural oscillators with the long-range coupling can be described by equations with the fractional Riesz coordinate derivative of order $\alpha<2$.
-To the best of our knowledge, this is the first research work that attempts to describe the dynamical behavior of neural networks with equation of fractional order.
-The result suggests that neurons can participate in a collective processing of long-scale information, a relevant part of which is shared over all neurons.
-The brain may actively work effectively using the spatial dimension for information processing but not only in time domain \cite{Negro,Pedro,Azad}.
+Equation (\ref{15}) which is a new general theoretical framework derived in our neural network is the complex fractional Ginzburg-Landau equation.
+This confirm the fact that the brain may actively work effectively using the spatial dimension for information processing but not only in time domain \cite{Negro,Pedro,Azad}.
+In Ref. \cite{Tarasov2}, the fractional Ginzburg-Landau equation is derived from the variational Euler Lagrange equation for fractal media.
+In the present work, we confirm once more the fact that using the Fourier transforms and the infrared limit, the long-range interactions lead under special conditions to the fractional dynamics \cite{Tarasov,Laskin,Samko}.
+The fractional Ginzburg-Landau equation has been proposed by Weitzner and Zaslavsky \cite{Weitzner} to describe the dynamical processes in a medium with fractal dispersion.
+Its generalization has been used by Milovanov and Rasmussen \cite{Milovanov} as an unconventional approach to critical phenomena in complex media.

-The diffusively HR neural network with nearest neighbors coupling admit plane wave and spatial localized solutions \cite{Kakmeni}.
-In the present work, the CFGL equation (\ref{11}) admits plane wave solution in the form \cite{Tarasov}
+In this work, the motion of modulated waves in diffuse neural networks are proven to be described by the CFGL equation.
+The infrared limit of an infinite chain of neural oscillators with the long-range diffusive interactions can be described by equations with the fractional Riesz coordinate derivative of order $\alpha<2$.
+To the best of our knowledge, this is the first research work that attempts to describe the dynamical behavior of neural networks with an equation of fractional order.
+This result suggests that neurons can participate in a collective processing of long-scale information, a relevant part of which is shared over all neurons.